cen4010-fa21-g01/Group-One/README.md

 # Group-One (Avengers)

-**Hello, We are a group of CS & CE majors hoping to create and learn the itricacies of software development from team delgataion, time management, creating a workflow, and learn anything regarding the best practicies in the industry.**
+**Hello, We are a group of CS & CE majors hoping to create and learn the intricacies of software development from team delgataion, time management, creating a workflow, and learn anything regarding the best practicies in the industry.**

 # Project Title (Milestone 0)